gnadnivek/gnadnivek.github.io/README.md

 --------

 An intelligent voice interface that is able to listen and interpret what the user has spoken.
-Input will be translated into text and stored in a SQL database.
+Input will be translated into text and stored in a database.

 The problem this project solves is that it helps users take simple notes, such as a grocery list or small reminders for when you don’t have a pen and paper